amad00r/sisc-von-neumann/README.md

 virtual machine is now able to interrupt the execution of the program when no more instructions are found.

-Since the SISC Von Neumann does not have an OS nor interruptions, it does not have a mechanism to stop execution.
+Since the SISC Von Neumann does not have neither OS nor interruptions, it does not have a mechanism to stop execution.
 The most elegant way I found for dealing with this problem (while preserving SISC Von Neumann features, such as being able to write code that dynamically